Fear of Traveling alone: What’s It Like to Travel Solo?

 You will lose and break things, sometimes you’ll get things stolen, no matter how careful you are.

-The best way to cope, in my experience, is by turning your negative experiences into a story.
+The best way to cope with a calamity, in my experience, is by turning your negative experiences into a story.
 Let’s face it, no one cares about the great time you had, they want to know the dirt!

 Experiences are your anecdotes, and if you have insurance, have you lost much?
 Not really.

-The vast majority of encounters and experiences will enrich your life.
+The vast majority of the encounters and experiences you have will enrich your life.
 Even the everyday hassles can be a life lesson.

-Set yourself the challenge, change your life, and give it a go.
+Set yourself the challenge, change your life, and get out there.

 Pygmy elephants pencil drawing